Discrete Logarithm

 -

-In Shor's implementation the order of \(g\) is assumed to be known beforehand (for example using the order finding algorithm).
-We will also assume it in the demonstration.
+In Shor's implementation, the order of \(g\) is assumed to be known beforehand (for example, using the order finding algorithm).
+We also assume it in the demonstration.

-The Discrete Log problem is a specific example for the Abelian Hidden Subgroup Problem [4], for the case of an additive group, with the function:
+The Discrete Log problem is a specific example of the Abelian Hidden Subgroup Problem [4] for the case of an additive group, with this function:

-This is done using 2 applications of the modular exponentiation function, which was described in detail in the Shor's Factoring Algorithm notebook.
-So here we will just import it from the classiq's library.
+This is done using two applications of the modular exponentiation function, described in detail in the Shor's Factoring Algorithm notebook.
+So here we import it from the Classiq library.

 -